Skip to main content

 Rates of face-to-face contact with families that request services is at 90% or higher at nearly all mobile crisis sites.

-Children improve their behaviors and functioning
+Children improve behaviors and functioning

 Parents and clinicians see improvements in problem behaviors and functioning by the end of mobile crisis intervention.

-Mobile Crisis Intervention Services clinicians are well-trained.
+Mobile Crisis Intervention Services clinicians are well-trained

 Hundreds of clinicians have been trained in the core competencies related to providing mobile crisis services in the community.